 Goma and Lake Kivu

-The city is perilously close to the active Nyiragongo Volcano, the eruptions of which have done enormous damage in the past, and the Virunga National Park, home to the endangered mountain gorillas.
+The city is perilously close to the active Nyiragongo Volcano and the Virunga National Park, home to the endangered mountain gorillas.
 Goma has little to commend itself to tourists as a city - the fun nightlife it was once known for has been dampened by conflict - but it is a popular gateway to the wonders of the park and volcanoes, not to mention Lake Kivu.